MycroftAI/documentation/_pages/audio-troubleshooting.md

 ##### Changing pulseaudio input and output

 If you need to adjust the device you're using for input or output, first determine the number of the source or sink you wish to set it to.
-Then use `pactlset-default-source` (for input) or `pactl set-default-sink` (for output) to update:
+Then use `pactl set-default-source` (for input) or `pactl set-default-sink` (for output) to update:
 ```
 $ patcl set-default-source 3
 $ pactl set-default-sink 1